-Total fresh groundwater in storage for the basin (excluding Dunes and Bay area) averaged close to 123,000 acre-feet in Spring 2017, with approximately 15,000 acre-feet above sea level (Table 17).
-There was a calculated net seasonal storage decline of 1,000 acre-feet between Spring 2017 and Fall 2017, although there was an estimated gain of 700 acre-feet of freshwater storage in Lower Aquifer Zone D due to a retreating seawater intrusion front in the western Lower Aquifer.
-The gain of freshwater storage from Spring to Fall is based on movement of the 250 mg/l chloride isopleth in Zone D, similar to what is shown in Figure 18.
+Total estimated fresh groundwater in storage for the basin (excluding Dunes and Bay area) averaged 123,500 acre-feet in Spring 2017, with an estimated 15,200 acre-feet above sea level (Table 17).
+There was a calculated net seasonal storage decline of 1,100 acre-feet between Spring 2017 and Fall 2017, although there was an estimated gain of 700 acre-feet of freshwater storage in Lower Aquifer Zone D due to a retreating seawater intrusion front in the western Lower Aquifer.
+The gain of freshwater storage from Spring to Fall is based on movement of the 250 mg/L chloride isopleth in Zone D, similar to what is shown in Figure 18.
+A portion of the seawater intrusion front retreat and associated increase in freshwater storage may be due to wellbore flow at metric well LA10, pending further evaluation.

-There is approximately 72,000 acre-feet of storage within the Lower Aquifer in the Western Area Zone D and Central Area Zones D and E (Table 17).
+There is approximately 72,000 acre-feet of fresh groundwater in storage within the Lower Aquifer in the Western Area Zone D and Central Area Zones D and E (Table 17).
 Because groundwater levels in the Lower Aquifer within the Western and Central areas average more than 100 feet above the top of the aquifer, dewatering is unlikely, and this volume of storage will only change with movement of the seawater intrusion front.
 The Lower Aquifer storage includes a relatively small component (less than 200 acre-feet) of confined pore space volume, representing water that is available without dewatering any portion of the Lower Aquifer (the pressure component).
 Water is relatively incompressible, so once the pore spaces of an aquifer have been filled, substantial confining pressure is required to further increase the storage volume.
 Conversely, there is a much greater drop in aquifer water levels for storage withdrawals under confined conditions, compared to unconfined conditions.
 This smaller storage volume assumes a confined aquifer storativity of 0.0008, compared to the unconfined specific yield of 0.1.
 Table 18 compares Spring 2016 groundwater in storage with Spring 2017.